Classification of irreducible unitary modules over $\mathfrak{u}(p,q|n)$: Abstract

 \section{Abstract}

 We classify all irreducible highest-weight unitary modules over the non-compact real form $\mathfrak{u}(p,q|n)$ of the general linear Lie superalgebra $\mathfrak{gl}_{p+q|n}$.
-The classification is given by explicit necessary and sufficient conditions on the highest weights.
-Our approach combines the Howe duality for $\mathfrak{gl}_{p+q|n}$ with a quadratic invariant of the maximal compact subalgebra.
-As consequences, we classify all irreducible lowest-weight unitary modules over $\mathfrak{u}(p,q|n)$ via duality, and all irreducible unitary modules over $\mathfrak{u}(n|q,p)$ via an isomorphism of Lie superalgebras.
+The classification is given by explicit necessary and sufficient conditions on the highest weights, and our approach combines the Howe duality for $\mathfrak{gl}_{p+q|n}$ with a quadratic invariant of the maximal compact subalgebra.
+Using this classification result, we also classify all irreducible lowest-weight unitary modules over $\mathfrak{u}(p,q|n)$ via duality, and all irreducible unitary modules over $\mathfrak{u}(n|q,p)$ via an isomorphism of Lie superalgebras.